ChristopherWerby/code-modules/README.md

 	*	The Portfolio (top-level-modules) items now work in the various navigation markup forms.
 *	Some clean-up for navigation changes.
 *	Add a Dropdown Divider for top navigation that's null on the other navigation forms.
+*	Remove single blog post and single portfolio item from navigation.

 [![][piplogo]][pipurl]